vmware-archive/glossary/README.md

 # Pivotal Electronic Dictionary of Arcane Nomenclature and Terminology

-We have all felt the frustration of not being able to fully participate in a conversation because of the large number of **ACRONYMS** (Alphabetic Characters Representing Obscure Names You Must Shorten) in use by **GURUS** (Groups Uttering Relatively Unintelligible Slang) and long-term company **VETERANS** (Very Experienced Technical Experts Repeating ACRONYMS Nobody Speaks).
+We have all felt the frustration of not being able to fully participate in a conversation because of the large number of **ACRONYMS** (Alphabetic Characters Representing Obscure Names You Must Shorten) in use by **GURUS** (Groups Uttering Regrettably Unclear Slang) and long-term company **VETERANS** (Very Experienced Technical Experts Repeating ACRONYMS Nobody Speaks).
 Until you develop the **EAR** (Experience, Appreciation, and Respect) for a team's specific [**ARGOT**](https://en.wikipedia.org/wiki/Argot) (Abbreviated References to Generally Obvious Things), it's unfortunately easy to be left feeling like an [**IGNORAMUS**](https://www.merriam-webster.com/dictionary/ignoramus) (Individual Given No Opportunity to Respond to A Million Unintelligible Sayings).
+Let's remember to **INCLUDE** (Invite New Collaborators to Listen, Understand, and Discourse Equally) others by teaching them our **WORDS** (Ways Of Referring to Domain Subjects).

 This project aims to make Pivotal a more inclusive environment by explicitly defining the terms, acronyms, initialisms, abbreviations, and jargon used